-While this tooklit focuses on the visual experience, fractal patterns - or the medium (e.g., water, light) or method used to express that pattern - can also be tactile or auditory; continuous, temporal or ephemeral; and spatial or organizational experiences.
+Fractal patterns can be visual, tactile or auditory; continuous, temporal or ephemeral; and spatial or organizational experiences.
 While research on multisensory fractals is uncommon, there is ample evidence indicating that multisensory experiences of nature yield a more meaningful user response than the engagement of any single sense on its own.